RaghavJindal13/RaghavJindal13/README.md

   <img align="right" src="https://github.com/RaghavJindal13/RaghavJindal13/blob/master/assets/icons/boy.png" width="230" data-canonical-src="" style="max-width:100%;">

-I am a 2nd year student at UPES, Dehradun, pursuing my Bachelors in Computer Science with specialization in Cloud Computing.
+I am a second-year student at UPES, Dehradun, pursuing my Bachelors in Computer Science with specialization in Cloud Computing.
 I am passionate towards work.
 My area of interest is Full Stack Web Development,AWS,Docker,and Data Science.
 My specialities include quickly learning new programming languages, new skills, hardworking, time punctual.

 I have done internship as a Web Developer at @4yuva and currently doing internship as a Data Scientist @Pragyan.

 <!--
 **RaghavJindal13/RaghavJindal13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.